Advertisement

 One-third of people who get pregnant after 40 experience early pregnancy loss.
 “While you age, your eggs are sitting around in a suspended state,” says O’Shaughnessy.
 “This can affect the way in which chromosomes separate and can cause chromosomal abnormalities in the eggs themselves, otherwise known as ‘an error in meiosis.’”

-If you are 35 or older, especially if you’ve been trying to conceive for more than six months or you’ve had multiple miscarriages, talk with an HCP about having an evaluation.
-Blood tests can show current hormone levels can help identify any conditions that may predispose you to miscarriage.
+If you are 35 or older, especially if you’ve been trying to get pregnant for more than six months or you’ve had multiple miscarriages, talk with an HCP about having an evaluation.
+Blood tests can help identify any conditions that may predispose you to miscarriage.
 Your HCP can answer questions about whether or not you should keep trying to get pregnant naturally, and if so, for how long.
 Depending on your circumstances, you may want to discuss fertility treatment options.

 close up of the hands of a young person breaking a cigarette in half, with the person smiling in the background